viviRbi/vyNote/frontend/Angular.md

 	- Add it to any module need it

 ## How does dependency injection work in Angular?
-- To have dependenct injection, we specify the dependency as paramenter with accessor keyword, follow by a name we made, then a semi colon, and its type (class name).
+- To have dependenct injection, we specify the dependency as paramenter with accessor keyword, follow by a name we made, then a colon follow by its type (class name).
 Then we can use it by calling that name anywhere in the class
 - It is a shortcut for declare the dependency field, pass it in construtor then set that field equal to it

 What is an Angular module?
 What properties should you set inside it?